 Auburn University Outreach began exploring options to expand healthcare access, particularly in regions adversely impacted by COVID-19.
 By partnering with university leaders in Pharmacy, Nursing, Human Sciences and Alabama Cooperative Extension System the team vetted telehealth and service delivery options.

-The Center will be the physical location in LaFayette where the services developed by the Rural Health Project will be housed.
+The Center will be the physical location in LaFayette where the services developed by the Rural Health Initiative will be housed.
 Project leadership aim to develop similar programming throughout rural Alabama.

 The OnMed® telehealth station features the most advanced technology available in telehealth.
 This standalone unit enables patients to have a life-size, private, real-time virtual experience with a licensed medical professional using self-guided diagnostic tools.
 Upon exit, patients receive prescriptions for any necessary medication, or the unit dispenses the medication instantly.